dachrillz/beautiful-jekyll/_posts/2018-02-10-Tutorial-Stories.md

 |	1: Add GUI						 |
 |	2: Add load functionality to program			 |
 | Priority: Medium						 |

 As one can see, a story does not have to be complicated, neither should it be.
-It is often tempting to try to start with implementation details.
+It is often tempting to try to start with the implementation details.
 To start with elaborate design patterns, libraries and state of the art apis.
 That comes later.
-We can spend weeks learning a particular library just to learn that we don't really need it.
-Stories is an excellent first step in making sense of what we want the product to look like.
+We can spend weeks learning a particular library just to realize that we don't really need it.
+Stories are an excellent first step in making sense of what we want the product to look like.

 Stories can also be about things not directly related to the user.
 This can look like following: